ShaswataRoy/Spatial-Transcriptomics/README.md

 ![Segmented Image](contour.png)

-`create_mask.py` can help generate the masks once the segmentation is complete.
+`create_mask.sh` - generates the masks
+`spot_detection.sh` - extracts the spots data once the masks have been generated